 Here are attempts at solving quadratic equations by factorising using the:

 - ‘difference of two squares’ (example #1) and

 - cross-multiplication technique (example #2).

-- Another option is to use the Quadratic Formula, but this will be covered later.
+- Another option is to use the Quadratic Formula.

 For students, if you get the basics right, you can make connections between the simple and complex algebra (Quadratic Equations) problems, and have lots of fun.

 So, let’s have a look at some clear (and orderly) illustrations for Solving Quadratic Equations by Factorisation.
 You can use the examples to do the practice exercises as you read and understand the samples presented here.

 The examples are modelled around the GCSE (UK/Edexcel) and PNG Examination questions and are relevant to Grade 10, 11 and 12 students.
 Download the Algebra practice questions and get more practice.

 Factorising and solving simple quadratic expressions (and equations) like x^2 – 4 and x^2 + 4x + 4 can be done at Grade 10 levels.
 These quadratic expressions (and equations) are introduced in Grade 9 and revised in Grade 10.
 And later covered in detail in Grades 11 and 12.
 So a thorough understanding is vital.

 a^2+b^2=(a + b)(a-b) (^ mean to the power of)